ibm-cloud-docs/containers/cs_tutorials.md

 Set the context for your cluster in your CLI.
 {: shortdesc}

-Every time you log in to the container CLI to work with clusters, you must run these commands to set the path to the cluster's configuration file as a session variable.
+Every time you log in to the {{site.data.keyword.containerlong}} CLI to work with clusters, you must run these commands to set the path to the cluster's configuration file as a session variable.
 The Kubernetes CLI uses this variable to find a local configuration file and certificates that are necessary to connect with the cluster in {{site.data.keyword.Bluemix_notm}}.

 1. Get the command to set the environment variable and download the Kubernetes configuration files.